V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 ## Summary

-If you keep the machine small, and follow the practices outlined below, the MPCNC is capable out of the box for the occasional light duty of cutting metals.
-The stiffness of the design is adequate and low horsepower routers like the DeWalt work fine.
-There are many “upgrades” listed out in the forums and some are specific to making the MPCNC more durable or powerful.
-Nothing special is really required and the best upgrade would really be a variable speed router to provide a larger window to dial in feeds and speeds.
-If you really want to push the envelope, then modifications to increase the feed rates would be beneficial to increasing the MRR (Material Removal Rate).
+If you keep the machine small, and follow the practices outlined below, the MPCNC is capable out of the box for light duty cutting of metals.
+The stiffness of the design is adequate and low horsepower routers and spindles work fine.

+Nothing extra is really required for cutting metals but the best upgrade would really be a variable speed router to provide a larger window to dial in feeds and speeds and perhaps an air blast system for cooling and clearing chips.

 Don’t be afraid to experiment!
 This article is only intended to get others started and understand how to troubleshoot problems.
 Think about the chips and look at them when making changes.
-If you want to go deeper in the subject use a good feeds and speeds calculator and read on-line articles.
+If you want to go deeper in the subject use a good feeds and speeds calculator and read on-line articles specific to each number or setting in calculator.

 ## Chips are the goal

 Milling is dependent on the ability of the tool to make a chip as it rotates.

-Say you are cutting a relatively hard material like steel with a ½” endmill.
-And the cut you need to make is a slot.
+Say you are cutting a relatively hard material like steel with a ½” endmill and the cut you need to make is a slot.
 The mill is going to be surrounded 180 degrees by material as it moves forward.
 It has a generous 1/2 turn to make the chip and you would probably not feed the tool into the material very quickly.